josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

   This sort of technology distributes risk to the many at the bottom, while consolidating benefit at the top—and there has arguably never been a more efficient mechanism for this than AI.
 I see absolutely no reason to believe this time will be different, _especially_ because:

-5. AI models exist in the consolidated hands of a precious few huge companies, which are themselves quite obviously giddy at the prospect of doing away with as many of their own workers as they possibly can.
-AI will serve, and is already serving, corporate interests first and foremost—_especially_ as these models continue to replace core infrastructure, like web search, and can steer users and manipulate information as the companies behind them please.<footnote>If you don't believe the output of AI can be molded to fit the agenda of a single person or corporation, I encourage you to have a look at what Grok has been up to lately.</footnote>
+5. AI models exist in the consolidated hands of a precious few huge companies, which are themselves quite obviously happy to do away with as many of their own workers as they possibly can.
+AI will serve, and is already serving, corporate interests first and foremost—_especially_ as these models continue to replace core infrastructure, like web search, and can be manipulated however the companies please.<footnote>If you don't believe the output of AI can be molded to fit the agenda of a single person or corporation, I encourage you to have a look at what Grok has been up to lately.</footnote>

 6. Regardless, even if you naively believe in the tech: you're _still_ willing to put up with all the harms and dangers of AI until that imagined potential future arrives—which brings us back to the original point.